Uber Said To Use 'Sophisticated' Software To Defraud Drivers, Passengers

 - limits to the number of taxis

-The end result is that while most people applaud the items in the first list, the abhor the regulations in the second list.
-That list is why society as a whole is screaming for "ride-sharing" services to come in to their cities.
-That's why everyone is willing to pretend that these aren't taxi services, it's to try to get around the ridiculousness of those excessive regulations that are hated by all but the taxi industry themselves.
+The end result is that while most people applaud the items in the first list, the abhor the regulations in

-Problem is, you end up "throwing out the baby with the bathwater".
-If governments had stuck to regulating the safety and price gouging aspects of taxis, without artificially constraining supply or forcing artificially high prices, there'd be no demand for "ride sharing" services.
+If more citizens understood this process, we could have more nuanced debates than 'I want government regulations cause safety and evil companies'/'ALL GOVERNMENT IS EVIL TAXATION IS THEFT'

-Any smart government would start over, and regulate anyone carrying passengers for hire the same, without limiting who can do it, or setting a minimum price.
-You'd get as free a market as possible, while still ensuring everyone plays fair and safe.
-Uber would hate you, but they'd have a really tough time getting the public on their side if the local taxi industry was already competitive (which they'd have to be if there were no limit on the number of taxi licenses).
+Price floors are always a good thing, and are the hallmark of civilized society.

 what a shock..
 (Score:2)